eightsmile/cfa/Portfolio.md

 ### Economics and Investment Market

 - In recession, yield curve would be downward sloping.

 - **Output Gap**: An economy operating with a **positive output gap**—that is, where the level of actual GDP exceeds potential GDP—is producing beyond its sustainable capacity.

-Positive output gaps are usually associated with high and/or rising inflation, while high levels of unemployment usually accompany negative output gaps.
+    - **Positive output gaps** are usually associated with high and/or rising inflation  经济好，actual output大，positive gap，高增长伴随高通胀

+    - , while high levels of unemployment usually accompany **negative output gaps**. 经济不好，negative gap 高失业

 #### PV Model